ashratigan/bucket-list-api/README.md

 # Bucket List

 ## Overview
-This is the api for Bucket List, my first full-stack project.
+This is the the backend for Bucket List, my first full-stack project.
 This is a single page application that allows people to create bucket lists.
 I  also created the [Bucket List Front End](https://github.com/ashratigan/bucket-list-client "Bucket List Front End").

-Work on this backend began by creating a database, then by creating tables.
+Work on back end began by creating a database, then by creating tables.
 I created a bucketlist table that has the name of the bucket list and the tasks that someone wants to complete.
 I then linked the bucket list table to the users table, so when signed in, individual users can create, read, update, and delete their bucket lists.

 Check out my deployed site: https://ashratigan.github.io/bucket-list-client/